OctopusDeploy/blog/blog/2023-04/choosing-container-platforms/index.md

   - Docker
 ---

 There are many container platforms to choose from.
-Finding the right one for your project boils down to:
+Finding the right platform for your project boils down to:

 - Where you want or need to run them
 - Flexibility needed